 Financial information

-4.15 (a) The financial statements which the new applicant and/or the guarantor, if applicable, is required to disclose (as set out in section 5) shall either be included in the placing document or incorporated by reference.
-The financial statements of the issuer are not required to be incorporated by reference or included in the placing document if such guarantor does not currently have and will not in future have any operating assets.
+4.15 (a) The financial statements which the new applicant and the guarantor, if applicable, is required to disclose (as set out in section 5) shall either be included in the placing document or incorporated by reference.
+The financial statements of the guarantor are not required to be incorporated by reference or included in the placing document if such guarantor does not currently have and will not in future have any operating assets.

 (b) A statement must be included in the placing document detailing any material change in the financial or trading position of the applicant issuer and its subsidiaries that has occurred since the end of the last financial period for which either audited annual financial statements or unaudited interim reports have been published and if this disclosure was reviewed and reported on by the applicant issuer’s auditors, or an appropriate negative statement.

-(c) The name of the auditor must be included in the placing document and, if such report is a modified auditor’s report, details of the nature of such modification shall also be stated therein.
+(c) The name of the auditor or the Auditor General must be included in the placing document and, if such report is a modified auditor’s report, details of the nature of such modification shall also be stated therein.
 If the audit report is not modified then a statement to this effect must be included in the placing document.
 The audit report of the auditor, if applicable in terms of paragraph 5.3(c) of the Debt Listings Requirements, shall either be included in the placing document or incorporated by reference.

 Responsibility